jestjs/jest/docs/CommonJSTesting.md

 }
 ```

-It makes it very easy to write a test – you just pass your mocked version as
+It makes it very easy to write a test – you pass your mocked version as
 argument to your function:

 ```javascript